bill-ludwig/thepeopleslorevideotranscipts/README.md

 ### 14. Your database is now ready for searching...!

-# How to Seach keywords in all Video Transcripts
+# How to: SEARCH keywords in all Video Transcripts

 ### 1. Enter you "search words" in the "Seach transcripts" search box AND click on "Search Button"
 #### [let's search:  "Chocolate Milk"]